opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 ##What kind of event I have to organize to facilitate the participation of citizens?

+Different approaches are needed to outreach and engage a wider public, including migrants, the elderly, disabled people and other social groups.
+To engage effectively with citizens, one needs to ensure that the process is genuinely open to heterogeneous groups, not only the digitally confident.
+This must be organically embedded from the beginning.

-The first meeting with the citizens has to be an informal event: party, happy hour, an evening of dancing, an experiential workshop.
+The first meeting with the citizens has to be an informal event: party, happy hour, an evening of dancing, an experiential workshop, a game...

 ### Methodology - How involve citizens in a participatory process?

 The goal must be to present yourself and the goal for which you require the participation.
 An informal meeting facilitates interaction and trust-building between people.

-In the meeting we must provide time for the presentation:
+In the meeting we must provide time for talk about:
-- who are you
+- who you are
 - what do you want
 - Why did you choose that community
 - How you intend to achieve your goal